lfe/blog/src/_posts/2014-12-07-1837-running-lfe-in-docker.md

 ## Getting the LFE Exchange Docker Image

-Assuming you have everything instatlled and your forwarding is ready to go, let's continue by getting the LFE Docker image:
+Assuming you have everything installed and your forwarding is ready to go, let's continue by getting the LFE Docker image:

 ```bash